 Get a taste of the bygone era, and enjoy the restored Santa and His Reindeer and the Merry Christmas Wreath at the crowd favorite event, Night of Lights!

 Although the displays do not appear side-by-side on the corner of Calhoun and Washington, visitors and residents flock to Main Street to enjoy the lighting of Santa and His Reindeer on the side of the PNC building, and the corner of Calhoun and Wayne to enjoy the lighting of the Merry Christmas Wreath on the side of the I&M building.

 Plus, the Night of Lights has stepped up a notch with many other holiday display lightings, and the new tradition, based on the past Wolf and Dessauer window displays, of the Holiday Window Display contest.
-This year the contest theme is “Joy to the World.”
+This year the contest theme is “Walking in a Window Wonderland.”

 Night of Lights Events

 5:30 pm – History Center Turret Lighting (Barr Street)

 5:45 pm – Christ Child Festival Nativity (Ross Building on Main Street)

 5:50 pm – Aunt Millie’s Northern Lights (Pearl Street)